LATEST UPDATE: RETURN TO REMOTE LEARNING

 How are decisions about Fall 2020 being made?

-The UD Campus Reopening and Fall Planning Task Force will recommend guidelines, procedures and protocols to achieve the safest and most efficient pathway for resuming operations at UD through the summer and leading into the Fall 2020 semester.
-It will also undertake necessary planning efforts to welcome students back to campus in the fall, according to the “new normal,” as well as develop contingency plans to be considered, depending on the trajectory of the COVID-19 pandemic, with guidance provided by our State government and public health authorities.
+The UD Campus Reopening and Fall Planning Task Force are recommending guidelines, procedures and protocols to achieve the safest and most efficient pathway for resuming operations at UD through the summer and leading into the Fall 2020 semester.

 The University has posted Return to Campus Health Guidelines for Employees.
-Variations on this will be announced for students as we approach the start of the fall 2020 semester.
+Variations on this will be announced for those students who will be on campus as we approach the start of the fall 2020 semester.

 - Stay home when you’re feeling sick.